JoseBeteta/Store/README.md

-Mytheresa store chalange by Jose Beteta
+Mytheresa store challenge by Jose Beteta
 ========================================

 This is my implementation of your tech challenge, hope you like it.